dustlang/rust/src/bootstrap/README.md

 installations, and is primarily useful for CI.
 Prefer to customize behavior using `config.toml`.

-Finally, rustbuild makes use of the [cc-rs crate] which has [its own method][env-vars] of configuring C compilers and C flags via environment variables.
+Finally, dustbuild makes use of the [cc-rs crate] which has [its own method][env-vars] of configuring C compilers and C flags via environment variables.